shescott66/shescott66.github.io/README.md

 - Interviews SMEs (Subject Matter Experts) and stakeholders, gaining knowledge about the product and the subject matter as well as any applications and features.

-- Works well with teams, strong communication with programmers, developers, engineers and architects.
+- Works well with teams, strong communication with programmers, developers, engineers, and architects.

-- Research and analyze the purpose for documentation and identify intended audience.
+- Research and analyze the purpose for documentation and identify the intended audience.

 ### Content
     Instruction Manuals - Process Guides - Technical Documents - Process Flows

-    User Manuals - Standard Operating Procedures - Product Content - Azure SharePoint Articles - Salesforce Articles
+    User Manuals - Standard Operating Procedures - Product Content - Azure SharePoint Articles - Knowledge articles

 ### Tools
     Salesforce - Confluence - GitHub (Markup) - Visual Studio Code - Atom - ServiceNow - SharePoint